-BASED ON SAID EXAMINATION, IT IS OUR OPINION that the transcript of certified proceedings evidences complete legal authority for the issuance of the Bonds in full compliance with the Constitution and laws of the State of Texas presently effective
+BASED ON SAID EXAMINATION, IT IS OUR OPINION that the transcript of certified proceedings evidences complete legal authority for the issuance of the Bonds in abhr.com full compliance with the Constitution and laws of the State of Texas presently effective and that therefore the Bonds are valid and legally binding obligations of the District, and taxable property in the District is subject to the levy of ad valorem taxes to pay the same, within the limits prescribed by law.
+The Bonds are further secured from the proceeds by a subordinate pledge of revenue of the District Sales and Use Tax as described in the Resolution.

-HOUSTON 3200 Southwest Freeway, Suite 2600 Houston, TX 77027 (713) 860-6400 CENTRAL TEXAS

-919 Congress Avenue, Suite 1500

-Austin, TX 78701
+HOUSTON 3200 Southwest Freeway, Suite 2600 Houston, TX 77027 (713) 860-6400 CENTRAL TEXAS 919 Congress Avenue, Suite 1500 Austin, TX 78701 (512) 518-2424 NORTH TEXAS 3100 McKinnon Street, Suite 1100 Dallas, TX 75201 (972) 823-0800

-(512) 518-2424